DeTeam/webcam-stream/README.md

 ffmpeg -i /dev/video0 -c:v h264_omx -c:a copy -b:v 1500k test.mp4
 ```

 Once this done, there should be a `test.mp4` file in your directory available.
-You can retreive it using `scp` or `rsync` (covered in various raspberry pi tutorials).
+You can retrieve it using `scp` or `rsync` (covered in various raspberry pi tutorials).
 Play it and you should see what your camera recorded during few seconds you let it run.

 ## Configuring systemd service for FFmpeg

-Now we're going to make sure our webcam is streaming what we need and does it everytime you boot your raspberry pi.
+Now we're going to make sure our webcam is streaming what we need and does it every time you boot your raspberry pi.
 For that we're going to create a systemd service.

 Simply create a file named `webcam-stream.service` in `/etc/systemd/system` and will it with the following content: